bgamari/ghc-wiki-import/commentary/prim-ops.md

-- Out-of-line PrimOps have a special, fixed, [calling convention](commentary/rts/haskell-execution#): all arguments are in the [Commentary/Rts/HaskellExecution](commentary/rts/haskell-execution#registers) registers\] R1-R8.
-This is to make it easy to write the
-  C-- code for these PrimOps: we don't have to write code for multiple calling conventions.
+- Out-of-line PrimOps have a special, fixed, [calling convention](commentary/rts/haskell-execution#): all arguments are in the [registers](commentary/rts/haskell-execution#registers) R1-R8.
+This is to make it easy to write the C-- code for these PrimOps: we don't have to write code for multiple calling conventions.

 ## Adding a new PrimOp